sisinflab/simlib/README.md

 The [graph kernel package](src/main/java/it/poliba/sisinflab/simlib/neighborhood/) was originally developed by Corrado Magarelli for his Master thesis at [Polytechnic University of Bari](http://www.poliba.it).

+[Paolo Tomeo](http://sisinflab.poliba.it/tomeo) and [Azzurra Ragone](https://www.linkedin.com/in/azzurraragone) supervised the initial development of the framework.

 Contacts
 ------------